Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Cycle Lengths in Higher Dimensions

 \section{Cycle Lengths in Higher Dimensions}

+Consider an automaton described by a $d$-dimensional lattice of cells that evolves according to a generalized version of the $\sigma_1$ and $\sigma_2$ rules: each cell goes to state 0 or 1 if an even number or an odd number, respectively, of nearest-neighbor cells were in state $1$ at the previous time-step.
+This automaton $\sigma_d(n)$ is described by the Kronecker sum of $d$ copies of $A_n$, where $d$ is the dimension.
+The reflection principle arguments from the previous section show that the cycle length has the form of $\frac{1}q2^a(2^{\mathrm{sord_2}(b)}-1)$, so the cycle length does not grow indefinitely as a function of $n$.
+We will show that (except when $n=2$ or 4), $q$ is equal to 1 when $n$ is large enough.

+It is interesting to first give an alternative argument why the cycle length cannot grow indefinitely as $n$ increases, as a warm-up for the proof.
+Let the cycle length of $\sigma_d(n)$ be $2^{s}t$ where $t$ is odd.
+Let us consider only the case where $n$ is even, to illustrate the reason the cycle lengths stop growing as $d$ increases.
+Similar arguments can be used when $n$ is odd.
+Then the largest Jordan blocks for the $d$-dimensional automaton are $2\times2$ blocks by the same reasoning used in Theorem \ref{thm:eigen_sum} (in fact, they are all $2\times 2$ blocks).
+Therefore $s=1$.

-Consider an automaton described by a $d$-dimensional lattice of cells that evolves according to following rule: each cell goes to state 0 or 1 if an even number or an odd number, respectively, of nearest-neighbor cells were in state $1$ at the previous time-step.
-This automaton describes the evolution of a $d$-dimensional Lights Out game.
-This is described by the Kronecker sum of $d$ matrices $A_n$, where $d$ is the dimension.
-Although the number of sites grows with the dimension (for automata that are $n\times n\times\dots\times n$), the cycle length will not increase arbitrarily because the eigenvalues are sums of the eigenvalues in one dimension.
-Hence the eigenvalues remain in a finite field $\mathbb{F}_{2^k}$, where $k=\mathrm{sord}_2(n+1)$, and the largest order they can have is $2^k-1$.
-Thus if $n+1$ is odd the cycle length of the automaton is a divisor of $2^k-1$.
-Table~\ref{fig:cycle_table} shows that, at least for small values of $n$, the cycle length is often already equal to $2^k-1$ in one dimension, but sometimes it is smaller.
-If the one-dimensional cycle length is smaller than $2^k-1$, the two-dimensional cycle length is identical to the one-dimensional cycle length.
-We will show that in higher dimensions the cycle-length will eventually saturate to the maximum possible, $2^k-1$, except when$n=2$ or 4.
-We focus on the case where $n$ is even.
-(A simpler version of the same ideas can be used when $n$ is odd.)
+The other factor $t$ of the cycle length is the lcm of the orders of the nonzero eigenvalues.
+The eigenvalues of the Kronecker sum of $d$ copies of $A_n$ are sums of the eigenvalues of $A_n$.
+Hence the eigenvalues remain in the splitting field of $A_n$ found in Section~\ref{sec:phi_fields}.
+If this field has $2^j$ elements, then $t$ is a divisor of $2^j-1$.
+Table~\ref{tab:cycle_table} shows that, at least for small values of $n$, the cycle length is often already equal to $2(2^j-1)$ in one dimension, but sometimes it is smaller.
+If the one-dimensional cycle length is smaller than $2 (2^j-1)$, the two-dimensional cycle length is identical to the one-dimensional cycle length.
+We will show that in higher dimensions the cycle length will eventually saturate to the maximum possible value, $2 (2^j-1)$, except when $n=2$ or 4.

-The eigenvalues of the automaton's matrix in $d$ dimensions are the sums of all combinations of $d$ eigenvalues of $A$.
-When $d$ is at least as big as the number of eigenvalues, some eigenvalues will be repeated, and pairs of repeated eigenvalues can be left out since the arithmetic is modulo 2.
-Thus when $d$ is large enough and even (odd), the eigenvalues are all sums of any combination of an even (odd) number of eigenvalues of $A$.\footnote{When $n$ is odd, zero is an eigenvalue of $A_n$.
-Hence sums of even and odd numbers of eigenvalues are the same, making this case simpler.}